DEISI-ULHT-TFC-2021-22/GASE_public_TFC-21-22/README.md

 We have several forms in development to add new data to the DB and tables aswell, to acess them look for the green buttons to add new and submit your new data.

 ![formExample-screenshot]

+In the lateste release of this application it was introduced the functionalities of Calendar aswell the ticketing system.
+Both functionalities are still in alpha versions

+![calendar-screenshot]
+![tickets-screenshot]

+Tickets allow follow up responses to the main ticket as shown bellow.

+![ticketsFollow-screenshot]

+Finnaly, there is a new section on the application that is only available to users with permissions, wich contains data analytics graphs.

+![dataGraphs-screenshot]

 More features will be available in a near future.